 What can I get a loan for?

 Loans can be used for almost anything, from short-term emergencies to home improvements.
 Here are some examples of the types of things that other members in the armed forces have borrowed for:

 Borrowing from us is often cheaper than purchasing via car finance, and you’ll own the car outright.

-We can help you pay off credit cards and overdrafts more quickly, saving you hundreds of pounds in interest.
+We can help you pay off credit cards and overdrafts more quickly, saving you money on interest.

 If you’re looking to make the UK your permanent home, application fees shouldn’t be a barrier.

 Sometimes life doesn’t wait .
 If you’re ready to pop the question, we can help you sort the rest.

 Membership is open to any member of the UK armed forces or reserves including: